vPeteWalker/EraWithMSSQL/aag/aag.rst

    .. figure:: images/9.png

 #.
 Monitor the refresh on the **Operations** page.
-This operation should take approximately 35 minutes. **You can proceed to the while your clustered database servers are provisioned.**
+This operation should take approximately 35 minutes. **You can proceed to the next section while your clustered database servers are provisioned.**

    .. figure:: images/10.png